aeciopires/adsoft/aws_services/README.md

 Run the ``terragrunt`` commands.

-## Optionals: Route53 domain and records, ACM certificate and SES to send email
+## Optionals: Route53 domain and records, ACM certificate, SES to send email, Autoscaling Group and loadbalancer (with target to EC2 instance)

 - For create Route53 domain: